What to Wear in Sri Lanka: Female Packing List

 • Shorts: x1

-• Long-sleeved floaty shirt: x1 (for cooler evenings and quick cover-up for temples and protection from the strong sun)
+• Long-sleeved floaty shirt: x1 (for cooler evenings, temple cover-ups, and sun protection)

 Shoes